Lhomwe Heritage

 Alhomwe Tribal Representative Association

 Lewis Mataka Bandawe founded the Alhomwe Tribal Representative Association.
-One of its first actions was to petition the government to have the word “Anguru” banned and replaced by the term “Lhomwe”.
-Disturbed by the tone of the letters in the Nyasaland Times, the government acquiesced.
-This marked a significant step in the recognition and self-identification of the Lhomwe people.
+Its first major act was petitioning the colonial government to ban the term "Anguru" in favour of "Lhomwe."
+Under pressure from the tone of letters published in the Nyasaland Times, the government agreed — a turning point in Lhomwe self-recognition.

 1951

-The launch of Lhomwe Tribe was officially held in 1951 at a place called “Mikweyi” now Migowi in Phalombe where the word Lhomwe was explained to mean peace and new beginning.
-The slogan “Alhomwe Alhomwe Noophiya!!” was unveiled to mean “we are now settled and let's unite to move forward”.
-Thus, following the Migowi open-ground conference, the various groups which had entered Nyasaland from Mozambique became one tribe.
+The Lhomwe tribe was formally launched in 1951 at "Mikweyi" — now Migowi, in Phalombe — where the word Lhomwe was explained to mean peace and new beginning.
+The slogan "Alhomwe Alhomwe Noophiya!!" ("we are now settled, let's unite and move forward") was unveiled.
+Following this open-ground conference, the many groups that had entered Nyasaland from Mozambique became one tribe.

 2007